 Mike Kelly was born in Pittsburgh and raised in Butler, Pennsylvania.
 After graduating from Butler High School in 1966, Mike attended the University of Notre Dame on an academic and football scholarship.
 After graduating from Notre Dame, Mike returned home to work at the family business, Kelly Chevrolet-Cadillac, Inc.

 Mike purchased ownership of the dealership in the mid-1990s and expanded its operations to include both a Hyundai and Kia franchise.
 The dealership currently employs over 100 people and is respected as a leader in both the local and national automotive industries.

 Prior to being elected to Congress in 2010, Mike served on Butler City Council, the Butler Area School Board and the boards of other local civic organizations including the Housing Authority of Butler County, the Redevelopment Authority of Butler County, Catholic Charities and the Moraine Trails Council of the Boy Scouts of America.
 Mike and his wife Vicki live in Butler where they raised their four children.
 They are also the proud grandparents of ten grandchildren.

-Mike also sits on the following subcommittees of the Ways & Means Committee: Select Revenue Measures, Social Security, and Oversight.
-These subcommittees give Mike a voice in all matters related to Social Security, Medicare and the IRS.
-Additionally Mike serves as the co-chair of the Northeast-Midwest Congressional Coalition, a bipartisan group of members of Congress from the eighteen northeastern and midwestern states.
+Mike sits on the following subcommittees of the Ways & Means Committee: the Subcommittee on Oversight, where is the ranking member; the Health Subcommittee; and the Oversight Subcommittee.
+Mike is an appointed member of the President’s Export Council and serves on many caucuses including the Pro-Life Caucus, the Steel Caucus, the Manufacturing Caucus, the Coal Caucus, and the Job Creators Caucus.
+Additionally, Mike serves on the Northeast-Midwest Congressional Coalition, a bipartisan group of members of Congress from the eighteen northeastern and midwestern states.
 The Coalition works together on issues related to the economic well-being and environmental health of the region.